chrisnoonan98675/site/xl-deploy/how-to/set-up-roles-and-permissions.markdown

 weight: 261
 ---

 XL Deploy provides fine-grained security settings based on [roles and permissions](/xl-deploy/concept/roles-and-permissions-in-xl-deploy.html) that you can configure in the GUI and through the command-line interface (CLI).

+## Using the Flash-based GUI

-To configure security in the GUI, click **Admin** in the top menu bar.
+To configure security in the Flash-based GUI, click **Admin** in the top menu bar.

-## Assign principals to roles
+### Assign principals to roles

 Use the **Roles** tab to create and maintain roles in XL Deploy.
 To add a role, click ![Add role](/images/button_add_security_role.png).
 To delete a role, click ![Remove role](/images/button_remove_security_role.png).